 First impressions matter.
 Your website is no different.
 It doesn’t take long for a visitor to make a judgement on the value of your website.
 If the first thing they see doesn’t spark their interest, they may leave before discovering what you can really do.

-This is why we often recommend our clients to undergo a certain level of branding before beginning any other projects.
+This is why we often recommend our clients to undergo a certain level of brand discovery before beginning any other projects.
 If there is no foundation for those projects to stand on, then all you’re getting is pretty design and content with no guarantee that it’s what your audience will respond to.

 2. User Engagement

-One of the most important elements of web design and development is engaging users when they come to your website and making it as easy as possible for them to do what you want them to do.
+One of the most important elements of web development is engaging users when they come to your website and making it as easy as possible for them to do what you want them to do.
 Think about it: if you are a retailer, your prime goal is to sell products, so it’s important for you to make it convenient and attractive for a visitor to buy from you.
 In fact, a call to action should be one of the first things they see when landing on the site.